wp-plugins/sar-one-click-security/readme.txt

 To apply above mentioned security rules simply install and activate the plugin, no options page, no user setup!

 If you need to remove the security rules for some reason, simply deactivate the plugin.
 If you want to add them again, activate the plugin again, that easy ;)

-And remember, **if your theme uses TimThumb, check FAQ before installing the plugin**.

 == Installation ==